rattanakleng/Pizza-Logger/README.md

 - [Contributing](#contributing)
 - [License](#license)
 ## Description
-The application is created with MySQL, Node, Express, Handlebars, and a custom ORM
+The application is created with MySQL, Node, Express, Handlebars, and a custom ORM.
 ## Installation
 - Fork repository or clone to your machine.
-- Install NodeJS if you do not have install yet.
+- Install NodeJS if you do not have it installed yet.

 ## Web Page
 ![pizza](https://user-images.githubusercontent.com/29310963/107883580-9b0dd900-6ea4-11eb-8bf1-f84d21e6b20e.PNG)